PhotoLibrarian · Photo organization for macOS

 Engineered for scale, built to stay private.

 PhotoLibrarian has been tested past a million photographs — and it adapts to the Mac it's running on.
 On a powerful machine it widens its parallel processing lanes to use everything the hardware offers; on an older Mac with less memory it senses the smaller machine and draws back, staying smooth instead of swamping it.
 The same app is instant on a Mac Studio and instant on a base M1.
-Whether your archive is a few thousand photographs or a couple of million, this is built for you.
+Whether your library is a few thousand photographs or a couple of million, this is built for you.

 • Platform Native macOS, built exclusively for Apple Silicon (macOS 14.6 or later)